wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 - **Benchmark identifiers** consist of a *case ID* and a *short ID*, for example `FB001-BD01`.
 Throughout the documentation, the *short ID* alone (e.g. `BD01`) is used when the benchmark case is unambiguous, in order to improve readability.
 The *full identifier* (`FB001-BD01`) is used whenever the case context must be explicit, such as when comparing benchmarks across different cases.
 - Each file hash has been performed using `firebench.standardize.calculate_sha256`.
-- Collection of forecasts or reanalysis is authorized for the benchmark period (e.g., for fire perimeters) but has to be detailed in the model report attached to the Report sent back to the FireBench team for collection and validation of results.
+- Forecast or reanalysis data may be collected for the benchmark period (for example, for fire perimeters).
+Record the sources and processing steps in the generated model report so the result remains independently reproducible.

 ## Acknowledgment